Moliere Dimanche: Incorporating Pine Hills into a municipality

-After the Killing of Dylan Lyons, T'Yonna Major and Nathacha Augustin on February 22, 2023, advocates for public safety in Pine Hills held a town hall expressing their frustration with the lack of law enforcement resources and the failures of the Orange County Sheriff's Office on the day of the triple murder.
-Dimanche questioned why the sheriff was not present at the town hall to hear the cries of the family of T'Yonna Major, and proposed incorporating Pine Hills into its own municipality in order to secure a law enforcement presence in the area.
+After the killing of Dylan Lyons, T'Yonna Major and Nathacha Augustin on February 22, 2023, advocates for public safety in Pine Hills held a town hall expressing their frustration with the lack of law enforcement resources and the failures of the Orange County Sheriff's Office on the day of the triple murder.
+Dimanche questioned why the sheriff was not present at the town hall to hear the outrage of T'Yonna Major's family, and proposed incorporating Pine Hills into its own municipality in order to secure a law enforcement presence in the area.

-Dimanche asserted that public safety was the top priority in Pine Hills, and that the purpose of the push for incorporation was to put an end to crime in the area.
-According to University of Central Florida senior lecturer Jim Clark, it had been more than 60 years since the last discussion of incorporating Pine Hills into a municipality took place.
+Dimanche asserts that public safety was the top priority in Pine Hills, and that the purpose of the push for incorporation was to put an end to crime in the area.
+According to Jim Clark, a University of Central Florida senior lecturer, it had been more than 60 years since the last discussion of incorporating Pine Hills into a municipality took place.

+No MOE Corruption

+Dimanche launched his No MOE Corruption campaign as a start to his bid for Governor of the State of Florida.
+He told Tampa Bay 28 that public corruption was his motivational factor for entering the 2026 Florida gubernatorial election:

+"I got into this race to put an end to public corruption.
+We have great laws here in the State of Florida, but far too often, those we trust to uphold our laws misuse their positions of public trust to benefit themselves and their friends.
+That results in the People getting the short end of the stick every time."